The most binge-worthy TV shows feature some of the world’s most jaw-dropping backdrops.

 The $40,000 daily admission fee to Westworld is a bit steep for most mortal men.
 But the real-world locations featured on the hit show can be easily visited with a quick flight to Utah.
-Zion National Park — arguably the most beautiful in the United States — features prominently throughout the show.
+Dead Horse Point State Park — arguably the most beautiful in the entire state — features prominently throughout the show.
 For a once-in-a-lifetime experience, head to the park visitor center just outside Moab.
 Meander along the 1.5-mile East Rim Trail to iconic Dead Horse Point, perched 2,000 feet over a gooseneck turn in the Colorado River.
 It’s simultaneously one of the easiest and most spectacular hikes in the United States.

 Game of Thrones (Ireland / Northern Ireland)

 With impossibly green hills, hundreds of preserved, centuries-old castles, and a picture-perfect air of fantasy-meets-reality, the whole of Ireland is a fitting landscape for HBO’s Game of Thrones.
 Ballintoy Harbour, a cave system in Cushendun, and Giant’s Causeway (a World Heritage Site) are among the featured destinations.
 The country has become such a hotspot for so-called “Thronies” (yes, that’s a thing) that large-scale GoT Exhibitions are held in Belfast each year.